Dargah Pir Ratan Nath Jee

 Dargah Pir Ratan Nath Jee is a Hindu temple located in Jhanda Bazar locality of Peshawar city, the capital of Khyber Pakhtunkhwa province of Pakistan.
-The temple is dedicated to Lord Shiva and Maha Shivratri is the main festival.
+The temple is dedicated to Sri Ratan Nath, who is a saint belong to the Nath Tradition of Shaivism.
+Lord Shiva is worshipped here and Maha Shivratri is the main festival.

 History

 It is one of the few surviving Hindu temple in Peshawar, along with Kalibari Mandir and Goraknath Mandir, Gor Khatri.
 This is the only ongoing functional temple in daily use along with Kalibari Mandir.
 Court ordered the Evacuee Trust Property Board to open the Goraknath Mandir, Gor Khatri, which opens once a year on Diwali.

 January 2016 attack

 In January 2016, two unidentified assailants escaped after shooting dead the government appointed policeman on guard at the temple.